niles87/burger_time/README.md

 ## How To Use

 To run a local instance of this application clone the repo.
 Once cloned navigate the the folder in the terminal run `npm i` or `npm install` to load all the dependencies needed.
 In `mySQL workbench` copy and run `schema.sql` to create the database needed to run.
-After the database is created and the dependencies are installed on, `config/connection.js` change the database configuration needed for the `SQL` server to run locally.
+After the database is created and the dependencies are installed, on `config/connection.js` change the database configuration needed for the `SQL` server to run locally.
 When that is saved run the command `node server` to start the server then navigate to `localhost:8888/` and the page will be displayed.

 To use as a web app [click this link]() to the deployed page.